 Peru Approcassi Cajamarca Fair Trade Shade Grown Organic Coffee Beans (Medium Roast (Full City +), 3 Pounds Whole Beans)

 This Peruvian coffee is mellow, gentle, and comes with a subtle nutty flavor along with a pleasant natural sweetness unlike no other.
 You will love to get your hands on this astonishing product from Peru as it is fresh roasted every morning and shipped to its destination in the afternoon!
 Now, how fresh can this Peruvian coffee be?

 Two things contribute significantly to the unparalleled and marvelous taste of this particular Peruvian coffee:

-- It is one of the varieties of coffee that is organically cultivated as far back 1700 AD.
-The unique technique that the farmers of old used in producing this remarkable coffee beans has been handed down from one generation to the next via word of mouth.
+- It is one of the varieties of coffee that is organically cultivated as far back as 1700 AD.
+The unique technique that the farmers of old used in producing these remarkable coffee beans has been handed down from one generation to the next via word of mouth.

 - Modern technology has not interfered with any of the more than 110,000 Peruvian coffee farms in this South American country.